Lucas6228/scratch-cpu/README.md

-Check instructions.md for all the instructions and how to use them Or if your on the website (thanks) click the instructions button
+Check instructions.md for all the instructions and how to use them Or if your on the website (thanks) click the instructions button at the top.

+To go back to this page just click the back button on your device/browser